Geek-Estate/horizon-landingpage/_posts/2017-06-27-early-birthday-present-from-mackenzi-visser.md

 > Mackenzie Visser

-It's emails exactly like Mackenzie's that keep us committed to Horizon's [mission of unlocking travel opportunities by making community accessible](http://www.horizonapp.co/blog/dina-kaplan-community-accessible/).
-Thank you, Mackenzie, for re-affirming the importance of Horizon's mission and existence.
+It's emails like this that keep us committed to Horizon's [mission of unlocking travel opportunities by making community accessible](http://www.horizonapp.co/blog/dina-kaplan-community-accessible/).
+Thank you, Mackenzie, for re-affirming the importance of Horizon's mission -- and existence.